adityasengar/LD-FPG/utils/README.md

 ## 💡 Workflow Examples

 1. **Detailed Dihedral Analysis of MD Trajectories:**
     * Use extract_residues.py to process your PDB and DCD/XTC trajectory into a detailed JSON.
-    * Use condense_residues.py to convert this detailed JSON into the standardized condensed_residues.json format.
+Use `--condensed_out` to also generate the condensed JSON directly.
+    * (Or, if using extract_residues.py v2, simply use the `--condensed_out` option to generate this directly instead of running condense_residues.py separately.)
-    * If you have multiple trajectories (e.g., wild-type vs. mutant, or different simulation conditions) that you've processed into HDF5 coordinate files (you might need a separate script to convert the JSON from extract_residues.py into a simple coordinate HDF5 if CompareDihedrals_csv.py expects that directly), you can then use CompareDihedrals_csv.py with the condensed_residues.json to perform a thorough comparison.
+    * If you have multiple trajectories (e.g., wild-type vs. mutant, or different simulation conditions) that you've processed into HDF5 coordinate files, you can then use CompareDihedrals_csv.py with the condensed JSON to perform a thorough comparison.

 2. **Evaluating Generated Structures (from LD-FPG or other models):**
     * Assume your generative model produces an HDF5 file of coordinates (e.g., generated_structures.h5).
     * Use calc_lddt.py and calc_tm.py to compare these generated structures against a native/reference structure (X_ref_coords.pt or .npy).
     * Use h5_to_pdb.py to convert a subset of these generated HDF5 structures into PDB format for visualization or further analysis with other tools.
     * Use CompareDihedrals_csv.py to compare the dihedral distributions of your generated ensemble against a ground truth MD ensemble (both in HDF5 coordinate format) and a set of experimentally determined structures (if available and converted to HDF5).
+    * Note: If using extract_residues.py v2 with `--condensed_out`, you can reference the condensed JSON output directly in CompareDihedrals_csv.py.

 ---